lcnde/expressjs-primal-members/README.md

 [Source](https://stackoverflow.com/questions/3391242/should-i-hash-the-password-before-sending-it-to-the-server-side)

 Despite this, one of the comments says that trying to login with `gmail` sends the password in plain sight in the post request.

+This website will send the password in plain text, but I'm not sure if this is a good idea for a real website.

 # Check-Utils
 Check-utils is a js file that checks if the user is an `admin` or if it is a `member`.
 It is added inside app.js as middleware, so you can add the values to `locals` and access them inside your pugjs templates.